 Pulmonary pneumocytomas, previously known as pulmonary sclerosing haemangiomas (PSH), are rare benign neoplasms of the lung.

 Typically presents in middle age (30-50 years of age).
 There is a recognised female predilection.

 Most patients are asymptomatic.
-Symptoms if present will include haemoptysis, cough, chest pain, dyspnoea, and pleurisy.
+Symptoms if present will include haemoptysis, cough, chest pain (maybe pleuritic) and breathlessness.

 There can be significant size variability where the lesions range from 1~8 cm in diameter, although most are <3.5 cm.